MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-local.md

 ## Customize debug settings

-:::image type="icon" source="../assets/icons/sidebar-icon.png" border="false"::: Teams Toolkit allows you to customize the debug settings to create your own tab or bot by unchecking some prerequisites:
+:::image type="icon" source="../assets/icons/sidebar-icon.png" border="false"::: Teams Toolkit allows you to customize the debug settings to create your tab or bot by unchecking some prerequisites:

 <br>